How to Add Captions to Pictures: 7 Methods You’ll Love

 Apply the changes and save your photo

 You don’t have to be a tech-savvy to manage this photo editing app for PC and Mac thanks to its intuitive interface - even newbies can put captions on photos easily!
 Want to see it for yourself?
 Watch the short video tutorial below:

 As you could see, it’s possible to add a tremendous variety of text captions to your images with the help of PhotoWorks in less than a minute.
 The photo caption maker offers you a large collection of text styles.
 If you want to make your captions truly unique, customize the style - play with the font and its size, try different colors from a wide palette, move the text around the picture and rotate it as you like.
 Also, you can add an outline or shadow to make the caption more stylish.

-Ready to try adding captions to your photos?
+Ready to try adding captions to your photos on Mac or Windows?
 Then download PhotoWorks right now and give it a go!

 However, you are free to go beyond PhotoWorks and try other captioning software, there is quite an amount of them offered to users today.
 For example, go for CaptionIt! or Free Caption Maker.
 This way, you will be able to compare various interface types and editing possibilities of different programs and choose the best one for you.